cawal/activity-rest-framework/docs/_aadl/aadl.md

 ## Creating an AADL description for a analysis activity

-A EBNF grammar for the Analysis Activity Description Language is [provided](./aadl/bnf) and may be consulted for further understanding of the language.

 ### Document structure

 In the present version, the AADL description is a single document that abstractly models an analysis activity and a command line tool invocation.